Design for Manufacturability (DFM)

 Can a given part be simplified?
 Can a different, more cost-effective component replace this specific item?
 Can a different manufacturing technique be implemented to save time, or cost?

-In addition to these three key principles, there are additional aspects of the design that requires key focus during the DFA and DFM.
+In addition to these three key principles, there are additional aspects of the design that requires key focus during the DFM and DFA process.
 These focuses include:

 - Reduce hardware counts (screw or nut, not both)